vivek21-coder/vivek21-coder/README.md

 ## 🚀 About Me

 - 🎓 **MSc Data Science** at **The University of Edinburgh** (2025-2026).
-My dissertation is a collaboration with **Amazon** (Applied Science, Edinburgh): comparing LLM-based data augmentation and knowledge distillation against efficient embedding baselines for text classification, under realistic label and compute budgets
+My dissertation is a collaboration with **Amazon** (Applied Science, Edinburgh): evaluating LLM-based data augmentation and knowledge distillation against efficient embedding baselines for text classification under real-world label and compute budgets.
-- 🥈 **Two 2nd-place finishes in early 2026**, from month-long builds run in parallel alongside coursework: **Opal**, a voice-controlled web accessibility agent (ACCESSAITHON), and a biplanar X-ray to 3D bone reconstruction model (Edinburgh AI x Anthropic Expo)
+- 🥈 **Two 2nd-place finishes in early 2026**, from parallel AI builds alongside coursework: **Opal**, a voice-controlled accessibility agent (ACCESSAITHON), and a **Biplanar X-ray to 3D Bone Mesh** reconstruction model (Edinburgh AI x Anthropic Expo).
-- 🔭 Recent builds: a **hybrid lexical + semantic code search engine** (Gemini, RAG/RRF, pgvector, GCP) and a **manuscript-restoration GAN** written from scratch in PyTorch that repairs damaged historical documents without hallucinating text
+- 🔭 Recent open-source builds: a **Hybrid Code Search Engine** (fusing lexical retrieval with Gemini semantic summaries via Reciprocal Rank Fusion) and a **Script-Agnostic Manuscript Restoration GAN**.
-- 💼 Before the MSc: two and a half years at **Zenon**, intern to **Software Engineer** in six months, owning client-facing **Spring Boot + Angular** platforms including a Sales & Revenue Forecasting system and a Hiring Management System
+- 💼 Before Edinburgh: two and a half years of production software engineering at **Zenon**, progressing from intern to **Software Engineer**, owning client-facing **Spring Boot + Angular** platforms including a Sales & Revenue Forecasting system.
-- 🏆 **Codeforces Expert** (max rating 1865) - I keep my algorithms sharp on [Codeforces](https://codeforces.com/profile/vivek1401) and [LeetCode](https://leetcode.com/u/vivek1401/)
+- 🏆 **Codeforces Expert** (max rating 1865) - I keep my algorithms sharp on [Codeforces](https://codeforces.com/profile/vivek1401) and [LeetCode](https://leetcode.com/u/vivek1401/).
-- 🎯 Looking for **Machine Learning Engineer / Applied AI / Data Scientist** roles from **autumn 2026**.
-Eligible to work in the UK on the Graduate Route, so no sponsorship is required, and open to international roles
+- 🎯 Looking for **Machine Learning Engineer, AI & Software Engineer, and Data Scientist** roles from **autumn 2026**.
+Eligible to work in the UK on the Graduate Route (no sponsorship required), and open to international roles.
-- ⚡ Fun fact: as Session Head of my university's coding society, I taught **DSA & OOP** to hundreds of juniors - teaching is still my favourite way to learn
+- ⚡ Fun fact: as Session Head of my university's coding society, I taught **DSA & OOP** to hundreds of juniors - teaching is still my favourite way to learn.
 - 📫 Reach me at **vivek.agg.va21@gmail.com**

 ---